Sam-gore2000/HRM_softwere/README.md

 # HRM_softwere
-this project ragarding Human Resource Management
+this is my first repository
+Author-Sam Gore